aust10/NWEA/README.md

 ## Development Thoughts

 This is solved by the use of recursion in order to optimize the speed of the function by running the function linearly.
 In this soulution I opted to go with a forEach() loop insted of a for() loop for readability and to reduce the chance of off by one errors.
 I also opted to use a Object to hold all my values being transformed to give me a local place to look instead of having three different values and converting to return the proper formating.

+***
+To run this program: Fork or Clone the repository, run npm install to get the needed dependencies.
+Option 1 : run the command jasmine-node .  --autotest --watch to run the jasmine tests in node
+Option 2 : Un comment the comment in spec/flatten.js and run node flatten.js to get a return value in your terminal.